n00py/AngryHippo/README.md

 ###Future Ideas:
 - Add multi-processing to the cracking module
-- TCP hijacking if MITM to inject keystrokes without knowing the password
+- TCP hijacking w/ raw sockets if MITM to inject keystrokes without knowing the password